-6.16.2 System Reboot Phase
+6.17.2 System Reboot Phase

-When you began the installation process, you booted either from the CD-ROM or over the network.
-Most systems automatically reboot off the newly installed disks after the software subsets are loaded.
-If your system does not have this capability, the boot commands required to boot from the newly created system disk are displayed on the screen.
-At the console prompt (>>>), enter the boot command sequence shown on your screen.
+The boot commands required to boot from the newly created system disk are displayed on the screen.
+At the console mode prompt (>>>), enter the boot command sequence shown on your screen.
 Do not enter the boot variables that are shown in Example 6-5.